IBM/z_ansible_collections_samples/zos_concepts/gdg_datasets/create_copy_submit/README.md

-# Copy Directory to PDS, Edit member and Submit Job
+# Create GDG, copy delete and submit of Generation Data Group
 This playbook demonstrates how to create a GDG create copy delete and submit creations of GDS.